sei-relativity/lesson-w07d01-ruby/how-to-run-ruby.md

 ls
 ```

-Using ls, we can see that there are plenty of methods available for us when using the String class.
+Using `ls`, we can see that there are plenty of methods available for us when using the String class.
 But what do these mean?
-Lets use the pry-docs to figure out what an String.downcase does
+Lets use the pry-docs to figure out what an `String.downcase` does.

 ```
 ? downcase
 ```

 Now you should see some documentation on what the method does!
 This can be great in a pinch when you need to know what a method does.

 ## Lab (5 minutes)